metagenlab/diag_pipelines/docs/general_processes.rst

 SRA samples
 -----------

 SRA samples will be determined based on the tabulated file whose full path must be passed to the variable ``sra_samples``.
 The RunInfo files that can be downloaded through the `SRA NCBI <https://www.ncbi.nlm.nih.gov/sra/>`_ database can be directly passed without any modification.
 Otherwise, four columns must be defined.
+If the variable ``use_library_name`` with any value is passed during execution, the column `LibraryName` will be used for naming the samples, instead of `SampleName` (which can be useful for badly formatted Sra Run Info files).

 .. csv-table:: SRA data example
    :header: "Run","SampleName", "LibraryLayout", "ScientificName"